sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 Referring to the above figure, data-plane app overall is a multi-thread vpp application, running in a standalone container.
 It includes these components:

 - vpp master, it runs dashsai server to receive dashsai requests (dash object CRUD) via northbound RPC channel and then invoke DASH SAI APIs to handle them.
 The server also processes flow creation/deletion notification from vpp workers.
 - vpp workers, they serve as an exception path of packet processing, running on multi-cpus.
 It creates a flow in local flow table and notifies dashsai server to offload it to BMv2 flow table.
 The packet is temporarily queued.
-After workers know the success of flow offloading to BMv2, they deque the packet and send it back to P4 pipeline via VPP port.
+After workers know the success of flow offloading to BMv2, they dequeue the packet and send it back to P4 pipeline via VPP port.
 The workers also do flow age-out task with proper scheduling.
 - flow table, is a local cache of BMv2 flow table.
 - DASH SAI, is a unique interface for DASH object CRUD of DASH pipeline, implemented by DASH BMv2.
 - VPP port, is a veth interface and connects to BMv2 via veth pair.
 It serves as datapath channel to receive/send all packets between date-plane app and BMv2.
 Generally the port supports multi RSS queues, each queue binds to one vpp worker.